luduvigo/assemblycoins/assemblycoins/whitepaper.md

 ##Behavior of the Protocol

-Assembly Assets adopts the Open Assets protocol (https://github.com/OpenAssets/open-assets-protocol/blob/master/specification.mediawiki).
+Assembly Coins adopts the Open Assets protocol (https://github.com/OpenAssets/open-assets-protocol/blob/master/specification.mediawiki).
  This is a convenient and open-ended way to label assets as a layer on top of Bitcoin.